MKLab-ITI/pygrank/CONTRIBUTING.md

         """
         Instantiates the new algorithm.
         Args:
             alpha: Optional.
-The new algorithm's parameter.
+The new algorithm'personalization parameter.
 Default value is 0.85.
         """
         super().__init__(**kwargs)
         self.alpha = alpha